obada-foundation/obadafoundation.github.io/marketing/faq.md

   No standard has ever done any of those before.

-  **4. What are the Organizations that are Involved in this project?**
+  **4. What are the organizations that are involved in this project?**
   There are two primary organizations:
   - The OBADA Foundation - promoting the standard, and getting the blockchain built, initially
   - The OBADA DAO - building and operating the decentralized registry for the ITAD industry